johanneswilm/django-rest-project/README.md

 1. Install the requirements.

-2. Create one or multiple superusers in the provider app:
+2. Create one or multiple superusers in the provider app.
+One of these users needs to be called "admin" and have the password "password":

 ```
 cd provider